Interstellar Travel: Moving Stationary Objects Through Space Time

 Alcubierre published his equation in the “Classical and Quantum Gravity Journal,” explaining how a spaceship could travel across time and space and travel to the ends of the universe in days, weeks or months rather than decades, centuries or millennia.

 Negative Energy Compresses Space

 Like a modern day escalator, a spaceship would be pushed through space and time without accelerating and without moving away from its local environment.
-The spaceship surrounding the ship would be stationary but the space behind it would expand and space in front of it contract, “bending space time” to bring the spaceship closer and closer to its destination.
+The space surrounding the ship would be stationary but the space behind it would expand and space in front of it contract, “bending space time” to bring the spaceship closer and closer to its destination.

 To make space behind the spaceship expand, it must be filled up with “negative energy.”
 In short, if enough negative energy could be created, warp drive could occur.
-Steve Lamoreaux, Atomic Physicist at Yale University has spent the past 15 years proving that “negative energy” exists; if he is correct, the energy needed to make a warp drive reality exists.
+Steve Lamoreaux, Atomic Physicist at Yale University has spent the past 15 years proving that “negative energy” exists; if he is correct, the energy needed to make warp drive a reality exists.

 Traveling Across The Universe In Seconds, Rather Than Centuries Or Millenia

 NASA’s Advanced Propulsion Team is testing the same phenomena in its hopes that someday we will be able to truly explore the universe rather than see it from afar.